iccaving/icccsite/template.md

 Thumbr: same but the right thumbnail

 Author: The authors of the article, seperated by commas e.g. "Stores Gnomes, Stores Mice"

+Cavepeeps: A list of the trips that happened.
+Normal trips and through trips supported.
+Format as below:
+DATE=YYYY-MM-DD; CAVE=Cave 1; PEOPLE=Person 1, Person 2, Person 3, Person 4;
+DATE=YYYY-MM-DD; CAVE=Cave 2 > Cave 3; PEOPLE=Person 1, Person 2, Person 3, Person 4;
+Each entry should be on a new line and lines after the first 1 should be indented by more than 4 spaces (essetially match up the start of the entries).

+Oldurl: If this is an old trip report being converted copy the FULL url (https:union.ic.ac.uk/rcc/caving/place/YYYY-MM-DD-place.php) and write it here.

 Status: Set this to "draft" if you don't want it to appear on the site yet or delete entirely if you do